instana/python-sensor/README.md

 ## Usage & Installation

-The instana package will automatically collect key metrics from your Python processes.
+The instana package will automatically collect metrics and distributed traces from your Python processes.
 Just install and go.

 `pip install instana` into the virtual-env or container ([hosted on pypi](https://pypi.python.org/pypi/instana))